 - The five states with the highest average combined state and local sales taxA sales tax is levied on retail sales of goods and services and, ideally, should apply to all final consumption with few exemptions.
 Many governments exempt goods like groceries; base broadening, such as including groceries, could keep rates lower.
-A sales tax should exempt business-to-business transactions which, when taxed, cause tax pyramiding. rates are Tennessee (9.46 percent), Arkansas (9.27 percent), Louisiana (9.01 percent), Alabama (8.93 percent), and Washington (8.90 percent).
+A sales tax should exempt business-to-business transactions which, when taxed, cause tax pyramiding. rates are Louisiana (9.99 percent), Tennessee (9.45 percent), Arkansas (9.30 percent), Alabama (8.97 percent), and Washington (8.92 percent).

 - Sales taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. rates differ by state, but sales tax bases also impact how much revenue is collected from a tax and how the tax affects the economy.

-In addition to state-level sales taxes, consumers face local-level sales taxes in 38 states as well.
+In addition to state-level sales taxes, consumers also face local sales taxes in 38 states.
 These rates can be substantial, so a state with a moderate statewide sales tax rate could actually have a very high combined state and local rate compared to other states.
-This report provides a population-weighted average of local sales taxes as of July 1, 2015 in an attempt to give a sense of the statutory local rate for each state.
-See Table 1 at the end of this Fiscal Fact for the full state-by-state listing of state and local sales tax rates.
+This report provides a population-weighted average of local sales taxes as of July 1, 2016, in an attempt to give a sense of the average local rate for each state.
+Table 1 provides a full state-by-state listing of state and local sales tax rates.